eoncarlyle/januaryplayground/README.md

 This repository is a playground for working on a grab bag of these technologies, I probably won't find a way to shoehorn all of these in

+## Auth Notes
+- Session based authentication: still sending JWTs, but you're also storing them for validation
+- Could add `userRoles` to the session object as well
+- `return@beforematched` and `ctx.skipRemainingHandlers()` important
+- Everything are HTTP only cookies, this is handled between server and browser, JS is completely out of the loop
+- Session, refresh token possible as well

 ## Feedback Log
 ### `62e5324`
 - Use atomic integer for `usercount`